 - Preparation and assessment of labour contracts

 - Preparation and assessment of settlement agreements / termination agreements

 - Discharge / termination of labour agreement

 - Dissolution / termination of labour agreement

 - Restraint of trade clause / client clause

 - Director under the articles of association (managing director)

-Please contact us if we can assist you with any labour relations matters.
+If you are facing an employment legal matter in Amsterdam, we are ready to help.
+Please contact our employment lawyer if we can assist you with any labour relations matters.
 Our lawyer in Amsterdam will advocate on your behalf with strong and knowledgeable legal counsel.
-For further information about Dutch Employment and Labour Law, please contact our Employment Contract lawyer in Amsterdam: 0031 20 5221999
+For further information about Dutch Employment and Labour Law, please contact our Employment Contract lawyer in Amsterdam: 0031 20 5221999.
+Our fees are competitive.